-The fate of Russia's $300 billion frozen by the West
+Russia's $300 billion fate frozen by the West

 Ngọc Vân |

-Russia's $300 billion frozen by the West has generated billions of dollars in profits.
+Russia's $300 billion frozen by the West has generated billions of dollars in interest.

 About $300 billion in assets of the Russian Central Bank have been frozen by Western countries supporting Ukraine as part of sanctions against Russia.

-The West will not return any of Russia's sovereign assets frozen as part of sanctions related to the conflict in Ukraine, Reuters quoted the CEO of Russian bank VTB, Andrey Kostin, as predicting.
+The West will not return any frozen Russian sovereign assets as part of sanctions related to the conflict in Ukraine, Reuters quoted VTB Bank CEO Andrey Kostin as saying.

 The US and its allies have frozen about $300 billion in assets belonging to the Russian Central Bank since 2022 as part of sanctions related to Ukraine.
-Deposits at the Brussels-based payments company Euroclear have generated billions of dollars in interest, and the EU has decided to use that money to finance Ukraine.
+Deposits at Brussels-based payment company Euroclear have generated billions of dollars in interest and the EU has decided to use that money to finance Ukraine.

-The new President of the European Council, Antonio Costa, said the EU will continue to provide economic and military aid to Ukraine in 2025, using the interest accrued on frozen Russian funds.
+The new President of the European Council, Antonio Costa, said the EU will continue to provide economic and military aid to Ukraine in 2025, using the interest accumulated on frozen Russian money.

-In October, the European Parliament also approved a loan of up to 35 billion euros to Ukraine, financed by future interest on frozen Russian assets.
-The loan is part of the EU’s part of a package agreed by the G7 in June to provide Kiev with up to $50 billion in financial assistance.
+In October, the European Parliament also approved a loan of up to 35 billion euros to Ukraine, using future interest from frozen Russian assets.
+The loan is part of the EU's part of a package agreed by the G7 in June to provide Kiev with up to $50 billion in financial assistance.

-About 210 billion euros of assets belonging to the Russian Central Bank are held in the EU.
-The US has not yet disclosed how much it holds.
+About 210 billion euros in assets belonging to the Russian Central Bank are held in the EU.
+The US has not yet made public how much it holds.
 According to Reuters calculations, Russia had $67 billion in assets in the US at the beginning of 2022.

-Russia has repeatedly accused the West of “stealing” its money.
-Finance Minister Anton Siluanov warned in October that Moscow would respond in kind to the West’s use of profits from its frozen assets.
-Last month, he said Moscow would use profits from the assets of Western investors frozen in Russia.
+Russia has repeatedly accused the West of "stealing" its money.
+Finance Minister Anton Siluanov warned in October that Moscow would retaliate similarly against the West's use of interest from its frozen assets.
+Last month, he said Moscow would use the profits from assets of Western investors frozen in Russia.

-While the Finance Minister did not elaborate on the amount of Western assets currently held in Russia, previous calculations by RIA Novosti put the figure roughly on par with the size of Russian funds frozen abroad.
+Although the Finance Minister did not specify the number of Western assets currently held in Russia, previous calculations by RIA Novosti put the figure close to the size of Russian funds frozen abroad.

 Ngọc Vân